primev/mev-commit/tools/fastswap-miles/README.md

    - Slices the proportional Barter sweep execution gas cost per user.
    - If `user_sweep_return > bid_cost + gas_overhead`, the user is profitable.
 The sweep executes if the batch overall has a positive net profit.
 4. **Execution**: If profitable, signs a Permit2 EIP-712 `PermitWitnessTransferFrom` with the Intent as witness, and POSTs to the `/fastswap` endpoint. `userAmtOut` is set to 95% of Barter's `minReturn` to allow for price movement between quote and execution.
-5. **Distribution**: The swept ETH is divided proportionally among the users in the batch, and 90% of the net profit becomes their miles.
+5. **Distribution**: The point value of the swept ETH is divided proportionally among the users in the batch for accounting purposes.
+90% of each user's calculated net profit is awarded to them as miles.

 **Executor exclusion**: The executor/treasury address is filtered out (`WHERE user_address != executor`) so sweep transactions don't earn miles.